 - So you would have to feed 20 percent less food to compensate.

-- And your dog wouldn’t be missing the protein, vitamins, minerals, and other important nutrients in the food you removed.
+- And your dog would be missing the protein, vitamins, minerals, and other important nutrients in the food you removed.

 There is no good physiologic reason to feed coconut oil to pets, and little research to support the claims made for it.